Tshepo45/Portfolio-Mobile/README.md

 html css Git Github

-Setup project to your local environment and clone it as follows git clone https://github.com/Tshepo45/Portfolio-Mobile.git
+Setup project to your local environment and clone it as follows git clone https://github.com/Tshepo45/Portfolio-Mobile.git and adding a contact form.

 Install run git installation commands.